subsquid-labs/squid-substrate-template/FAQ.md

   --out metadataVersions.json
 ```

-Once it's generated, define all events and calls of interest in `typegen.json`, adjust the bundle and metadata history references and run
+Once the exploration is done, you should define all events and calls of interest in `typegen.json`, then adjust the bundle and metadata history references and run:

 ```sh
 npx squid-substrate-typegen typegen.json
 ```

 A type-safe definition for each and every version of the event will be generated.
-Most of the times, one should be able to have a simple generic interface together with an runtime version specific adaptors.
-For example, for Kusama `balances.Transfer` event typegen generated three slightly different versions which can be easily reconciled as follows:
+Most of the times, one should be able to infer a normalized interface together with some glue code to make it fit the runtime specific versions.
+For example, for Kusama `balances.Transfer` event, `squid-substrate-typegen` generated three slightly different versions that can be reconciled as follows:

 ```typescript
 /**